MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-incidents/includes/5-tracking.md

 The first step is the handling of a trigger, that HTTP request we mentioned.
 An HTTP POST request is made to our logic app that contains a JSON payload with information about the incident we wish to declare.
-We parse that payload and send back an acknowledgement we received it:
+We parse that payload and send back an acknowledgment we received it:

 PLACEHOLDER for http section